 Some key benefits of narrative therapy include:

-Overall, narrative therapy provides a collaborative, strengths-based approach that enables clients to take an active role in their personal growth and healing.
+Overall, narrative therapy provides a collaborative, strengths-based approach that enables patients to take an active role in their personal growth and healing.

 Narrative therapy has been shown to be an effective approach for treating a range of mental health issues.
 Studies demonstrate large effect sizes for reducing PTSD symptoms, both at post-treatment and follow-up.
 Narrative therapy has also been effective in alleviating symptoms of depression and anxiety.
 The collaborative, empowering nature of this approach makes it a valuable tool for promoting personal growth and resilience.